Safeguarding a critical part of the coast redwoods’ natural range.

 Larry Holmes said, “It’s a piece of property that should be a part of the state parks.
 We’ve known that for many years.
 And then when you realize that 95 percent of the old-growth redwoods were cut at one time, it’s very important to us to save the redwood trees.”

 Cascade Creek is also remarkable for other natural features.
-The namesake creek flows down through the forest and over the 50-foot Cascade Falls just south of the property on State Park land.
-The forest also includes tracts of knobcone pine and hardwood forest.
+The namesake creek flows down through the forest and over the 50-foot Cascade Falls just south of the property on state park land.
 Marbled murrelets have been spotted in the area, and it’s likely the property’s ancient redwoods provide nesting habitat for these seabirds.
 The marbled murrelet is listed as threatened under the federal Endangered Species Act and endangered under California’s Endangered Species Act.

 Along with protecting an extraordinary natural landscape, the Cascade Creek agreement will have the potential to offer more recreational opportunities for visitors to the Santa Cruz Mountains.
-In the future, visitors will be able to hike from Año Nuevo State Park (on the inland side of Highway 1) and up into the forest along Cascade Creek.
-Larry Holmes and his wife Bronia Holmes are pleased by that likelihood.
+In the future, visitors will likely be able to hike from Año Nuevo State Park (on the inland side of Highway 1) and up into the forest along Cascade Creek.
+Larry Holmes and Bronia Holmes, his wife, are pleased by that likelihood.

 “The main reasons we want to save this property are for future generations, for my grandchildren, their children, and for the planet,” said Bronia.
 “It’s a good feeling knowing that it’s going to be forever preserved.”